Coronavirus and your overdraft

 Yes – that’s correct.

-The additional support is only temporary – it doesn’t change the terms of your overdraft agreement with us.
+The above additional support was only temporary – it didn’t change the terms of your overdraft agreement with us.